Nice: Foundation

-The first known hominid settlements in the Nice area date back about 400,000 years (homo erectus); the Terra Amata archeological site shows one of the earliest uses of fire, construction of houses, as well as flint findings dated to around 230,000 years ago.
+The first known hominid settlements in the Nice area date back about 400,000 years (Homo erectus); the Terra Amata archeological site shows one of the earliest uses of fire, construction of houses, as well as flint findings dated to around 230,000 years ago.
 Nice was probably founded around 350 BC by colonists from the Greek city of Phocaea in western Anatolia.
 It was given the name of Níkaia (Νίκαια) in honour of a victory over the neighbouring Ligurians (people from the northwest of Italy, probably the Vediantii kingdom); Nike (Νίκη) was the Greek goddess of victory.
 The city soon became one of the busiest trading ports on the Ligurian coast; but it had an important rival in the Roman town of Cemenelum, which continued to exist as a separate city until the time of the Lombard invasions.
 The ruins of Cemenelum are in Cimiez, now a district of Nice.

 Early development

 In the 7th century, Nice joined the Genoese League formed by the towns of Liguria.
 In 729 the city repulsed the Saracens; but in 859 and again in 880 the Saracens pillaged and burned it, and for most of the 10th century remained masters of the surrounding country.

 During the Middle Ages, Nice participated in the wars and history of Italy.
-As an ally of Pisa it was the enemy of Genoa, and both the King of France and the Holy Roman Emperor endeavoured to subjugate it; but in spite of this it maintained its municipal liberties.
+As an ally of Pisa it was the enemy of Genoa, and both the King of France and the Holy Roman Emperor endeavoured to subjugate it; despite this, it maintained its municipal liberties.
 During the 13th and 14th centuries the city fell more than once into the hands of the Counts of Provence, but it regained its independence even though related to Genoa.

 The medieval city walls surrounded the Old Town.
 The landward side was protected by the River Paillon, which was later covered over and is now the tram route towards the Acropolis.
 The east side of the town was protected by fortifications on Castle Hill.
 Another river flowed into the port on the east side of Castle Hill.
 Engravings suggest that the port area was also defended by walls.
 Under Monoprix in Place de Garibaldi are excavated remains of a well-defended city gate on the main road from Turin.